 - The attached list of ABET Science Courses lists the science courses that have been approved to fulfill the missing math or science credits.
 See the CoE Bulletin for more detailed information regarding this requirement via the "Transfer credits for Core Math and Science" section.

 As an engineer, it is important that you learn different modes of thought and areas of human accomplishment to better understand the impact of engineering solutions in a global, economic, environmental, and societal context.
 To assist students to gain a greater scope of diverse knowledge and to facilitate creativity, the College of Engineering (CoE) requires that students, who have matriculated into the CoE for the Fall 2011 term or later, complete the Intellectual Breadth requirement.
 For students who have matriculated into the CoE before September 2011, the Humanities and Social Science Requirements apply (2010-2011 CoE Bulletin).
-A grade of at least a "D" must be obtained.
+A grade of at least a "D" must be obtained, and can be taken Pass/Fail.

 Under the Intellectual Breadth requirement, each student must select 16 credits of intellectual breadth courses, subject to these rules: